-A critical part of the scientific method is recording the parameters of an experiment and recording your observations.
-In data science, rigorously tracking the parameters, artifacts, and metrics used in a machine learning (ML) experiment is also critical.
-This metadata helps you to perform tasks such as the following:
+A critical part of the scientific method is recording both your observations and the parameters of an experiment.
+In data science, it is also critical to track the parameters, artifacts, and metrics used in a machine learning (ML) experiment.
+This metadata helps you:

-- Analyzing runs of a production ML system to understand changes in the quality of predictions.
+- Analyze runs of a production ML system to understand changes in the quality of predictions.

-- Analyzing ML experiments to compare the effectiveness of different sets of hyperparameters.
+- Analyze ML experiments to compare the effectiveness of different sets of hyperparameters.

-- Tracking the lineage of ML artifacts, such as datasets and models, to understand what contributed to the creation of an artifact or how that artifact was used to create descendant artifacts.
+- Track the lineage of ML artifacts, for example datasets and models, to understand just what contributed to the creation of an artifact or how that artifact was used to create descendant artifacts.

-- Rerunning an ML workflow with the same artifacts and parameters.
+- Rerun an ML workflow with the same artifacts and parameters.

-- Tracking the downstream usage of ML artifacts for governance.
+- Track the downstream usage of ML artifacts for governance purposes.

 Vertex ML Metadata lets you record the metadata and artifacts produced by your ML system and query that metadata to help analyze, debug, and audit the performance of your ML system or the artifacts that it produces.